SVAI/team-shirin/README.md

 # team-shirin
-Database-focused drug discovery and gene therapy for cutaneous neurofibroma
+Datab mining for CNF drug targets and mutation-histology correlations in NF1

 Isaac Dimitrovsky and Lars Warren Ericson, 15 September 2019